 On April 7, 2011, Colibri completed a non-brokered private placement for gross proceeds of \$2,400,000 (the "Private Placement").
 This non-brokered private placement is comprised of an aggregate of 12,000,000 units at a price of \$0.20 per unit.
 Each unit consists of one common share of the Company and one share purchase warrant, providing the holder with the right to purchase one additional Colibri common share for \$0.35 per share until April 6, 2013.
 The warrants are subject to an early acceleration provision which provides for the mandatory exercise or expiry of the warrants in the event Colibri's shares close at \$0.60 or higher for a period of 20 consecutive trading days.
-The Company paid finder's fees of

-\$112,350 in cash as well as 561,750 finder's warrants, each finder's warrant entitling the holder to purchase one common share until April 6, 2013.
-The proceeds from the private placement will be used for general working capital for the Company's operations in Sonora, Mexico including its 2000 meter drilling program at the Ramard silver project near the municipality of Carbo, Sonora which is currently under way.
+The Company paid finder's fees of \$112,350 in cash as well as 561,750 finder's warrants, each finder's warrant entitling the holder to purchase one common share until April 6, 2013.
+The proceeds from the private placement have been used for general working capital for the Company's operations in Sonora, Mexico including its 2000 meter drilling program at the Ramard silver project near the municipality of Carbo, Sonora, as well as for preliminary groundwork at the Evelyn gold project.

-On May 27, 2011, the Company finalized an Earn-In and Shareholders Agreement with Agnico-Eagle Mines Ltd. (AEM) regarding the Company's Colibri property.
+Also, on May 27, 2011, the Company finalized an Earn-In and Shareholders Agreement with Agnico-Eagle Mines Ltd. (AEM) regarding the Company's Colibri property.
 Pursuant to the Agreement, AEM may acquire up to a 75% interest in the Company's Colibri gold project in Sonora, Mexico (the "Colibri Project") and form a joint venture with the Company by making qualified exploration expenditures and payments to Colibri.
-To earn a 75% interest in the Colibri Project, AEM is required to spend, over the next three years, a minimum of US\$3.0 million (\$2,595,595 incurred to November 30, 2014) in exploration expenditures as well as complete a positive feasibility study within five years.
+To earn a 75% interest in the Colibri Project, AEM is required to spend, over the next three years, a minimum of US\$3.0 million in exploration expenditures over the next three years, of which US\$1.5million (US\$2,595,595 incurred to date) is to be spent in the first 18 months, as well as complete a positive feasibility study within five years.
 As required under the Agreement, the Company incorporated a Mexican wholly-owned subsidiary of a B.C. company (0901223 B.C.
 Ltd.) and transferred all rights, title and interest in the Colibri Project to the Mexican subsidiary.

-Pursuant to the above Agreement, AEM was required to make option payments to Colibri totalling US\$1,452,000 (US\$218,000 paid to-date) over a seven year period.
+Pursuant to the above Agreement, AEM will be required to make option payments to Colibri totalling US\$1,452,000 (US\$218,000 paid to-date) over a seven year period.
 After completion of the feasibility study and earning a 75% interest in the Colibri Project, AEM and Colibri may form a joint venture to develop the Colibri Project.
-Pursuant to the Agreement, AEM also made an equity investment in Colibri by purchasing 3 million units at \$0.20 per unit for gross proceeds of \$600,000.
+Pursuant to the

+Agreement, AEM also made an equity investment in Colibri by purchasing 3 million units at \$0.20 per unit for gross proceeds of \$600,000.
 Each unit is comprised of one common share and one share purchase warrant.
-Each warrant was exercisable into one common share at an exercise price of \$0.35 per common share.
-All warrants expired on May 26, 2013.
+Each warrant is exercisable into one common share at an exercise price of \$0.35 per common share until May 26, 2013.